DoHyeonYoo/TOPAS_MRCP/README.md

    Read the phantom data

-   A total of 3 files are required in the phantom folder such as *.ele, *node, and *.material files.
+   A total of 3 files are required in the phantom folder (*.ele, *node, and *.material).

    You must change the file name to MRCP_AM.ele, MRCP_AM.node, and MRCP_AM.material.